mehmetalinya/DECOMP__Ninja/README.md

 # DECOMP__Ninja
-A Decompilation of Ninja Gaiden Black for Emulation and physical Modded hardwar.
+    A Decompilation of Ninja Gaiden Black for Emulation and physical Modded hardware.